jbcodeforce/ML-studies/docs/index.md

     Overfitting is a common problem in machine learning, where a model performs well on training data but does not generalize well to unseen data.
 [Read more in fitting section](./concepts/index.md/#fitting)

 ???- question "What are the steps involved in the machine learning pipeline?"
+    A typical machine learning pipeline involves several steps, which can be summarized as:

+    1. Define the problem
+    1. Collect and Prepare Data: Gather, clean and preprocess it to make it suitable for machine learning.
+This can include tasks such as data wrangling, feature engineering, and data splitting.
+    1. Select a Model
+    1. Train the Model: Use the training data to train the model, adjust the model's parameters to minimize the prediction errors.
+    1. Evaluate the Model on test data using metrics such as accuracy, precision, recall, and F1 score.
+    1. Optimize the Model by tuning hyperparameters, adding or removing features, or trying different models.
+    1. Deploy the Model and monitor the model performance to maintain high-quality predictions over time.

 ???- question "Compare and contrast classification and regression algorithms"
+    **Classification** algorithms are used to predict categorical labels or class labels. **Regression** algorithms are used to predict continuous values.

 ???- question "What are the evaluation metrics commonly used?"
     Accuracy, Precision  and recall, F1-Score, MSE, Root MSE, R-squared, Area Under the ROC Curve, MAP,...
 See [this section](./concepts/index.md/#common-performance-metrics-used)